Why It Matters: A Guide to TEFL Course AccreditationBy Bridge

 August 10, 2021

-You want to teach English to speakers of other languages in your home country, abroad, or online, so you’re looking for a TEFL/TESOL training course to prepare you for the classroom and enhance your employment opportunities.
+You want to teach English to speakers of other languages in your home country, abroad, or online, so you’re looking for TEFL certification to prepare you for the classroom and enhance your employment opportunities.
 Ready to get started choosing a course, you Google “TEFL/TESOL training”… and get 14,600,000 results!
 How do you narrow your choices to select quality training that will be accepted by schools?
 How can you distinguish the reputable programs from the “fly-by-night” ones?
-One way is to choose an accredited TEFL/TESOL certification online.
+One way is to choose an accredited TEFL certification online.

 What is accreditation?